smeade/programming-elixir-book-notes/chapter5:AnonymousFunctions/readme.md

 ### Chapter Notes

-In the department of the obvious: I've found that thinking in terms of functions is the largest jump from Ruby to Elixir.
-Transformation of data is the primary purpose of programming, it's raison d'etre.
-Functions are what let us do the transforming.

-A related leap covered in this chapter is that Elixir languages encourages thinking declaratively via pattern matching.
+As much as learning new syntax, I've found that thinking functionally vs. objectively is an enjoyable mental jump.

-(I know functional, declarative programming is not a silver bullet and also know that beautiful and fine OO and imperative code is written every day - but allow me this ray of newbie hope and optimism.)
+Elixir's encouragement of declarative programming is another enjoyable refactoring of my mental modal of software.
+I know functional, declarative programming is not a silver bullet and also know that beautiful and fine OO and imperative code is written every day - but allow me this ray of newbie hope and optimism!

 ### Functions